danielkorkin/fabricpy/docs/quickstart.rst

 External Requirements
 ---------------------

-Before using FabricPy, you need to install these external dependencies:
+Before using fabricpy, you need to install these external dependencies:

 1. Java Development Kit (JDK)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~